ChristopherJMartin/NFL_qtr_scores/README.md

 #### Background
 Before I became a data scientist, I had already amassed a great deal of experience in sports-related pursuits.
 My radio, TV, and Internet sports broadcasting career spans almost three decades and includes play-by-play and color analysis of high school and college sports of all kinds, including football.
 I’ve also been fortunate to work as an in-venue public address announcer for amateur and professional sporting events.
 Most importantly, I’ve been a lifelong NFL and football fan.
 So it’s easy to see why I would be drawn to an experiment involving NFL scoring patterns.

-After exploring the idea of trying to predict specific quarterly football scores of NFL games, I came upon a June 2018 article on the towards data science blog written by Phillip Hale entitled, [“Does winning in the first quarter really matter in the NFL?”]("https://towardsdatascience.com/nfl-which-quarters-correlate-most-with-winning-87f23024c44a").
+After exploring the idea of trying to predict specific quarterly football scores of NFL games, I came upon a June 2018 article on the towards data science blog written by Phillip Hale entitled, "Does winning in the first quarter really matter in the NFL?"<sup>1</sup>.
 In the piece, Hale (a naive logistician) produced Python code for a supervised regression machine learning task that examined quarterly scores and several other variables in an attempt to determine whether they correlated with the outcome of the NFL game.

-Hale’s [dataset]('https://github.com/naivelogic/NFL-smarter-football/blob/master/nfl_team_stats.csv') only used 288 regular season games over a period between 2009 and 2017.
+Hale’s dataset<sup>2</sup> only used 288 regular season games over a period between 2009 and 2017.
 I decided to create an experiment that encompassed all NFL games dating back to 2000 and forward to 2019, including playoff contests.

 #### Assumptions